ceph/teuthology-api/README.md

 ## Documentation

-The documentation can be accessed at http://localhost:8082/docs after running the application.
+The documentation can be accessed at http://localhost:8082/docs after running the application (with environment variable `DEPLOYMENT` set as `"development"`).

 Note: To run commands, authenticate by visiting `http://localhost:8082/login` through browser and follow the github authentication steps (this stores the auth token in browser cookies).